KwesiJoe/Assignments/README.md

 # Assignments
-These are solutions to assignments that I received while training as a data scientist with Azubi Azubi Africa.
+These are solutions to assignments that I received while training as a data scientist with Azubi Africa.

 It contains: